 The additional cost of open plenum ceilings shouldn’t be a deal-breaker.
 Office and retail space should be designed and built to maximize its appeal to employees or customers and to enable productive use of the space; incurring an incrementally higher cost structure is a secondary concern.
 But users who are getting ready to build out space should be aware of the true cost of different alternatives to avoid surprises during construction.
 It’s natural to make the assumption that an informal, exposed ceiling is less expensive than a suspended ceiling — but the reality is often quite different.

 This is the first in a two-part series on pros and cons of on-trend office and retail design elements.
-Stay tuned to Market Share for the second part of the series, Does Your Modern Build-out Have a Hearing Problem?
+Read part two of the series, Does Your Modern Build-out Have a Hearing Problem?

 Clay Edwards is a vice president and partner at Skender, a full-service general contractor that has renovated millions of square feet of award-winning interior workspace environments.